 Churchill Gardens is committed to ensuring that pupils with medical conditions are properly supported in school so that they can:

 - Play a full and active role in school life;

 - Access and enjoy the same opportunities at school as any other child, including school trips and physical education;

 - Remain healthy and safe;

 If a student has a medical need, they will have a Care Plan which is compiled in consultation with parents under the guidance of the school nurse.
 The plan is discussed with all staff who are involved with the student.

-WHO ARE THE BEST PEOPLE TO TALK TO AT PIMLICO ACADEMY ABOUT MY CHILD'S DIFFICULTIES, SPECIAL EDUCATIONAL NEEDS OR DISABILITY?
+WHO ARE THE BEST PEOPLE TO TALK TO AT CHURCHILL GARDENS ABOUT MY CHILD'S DIFFICULTIES, SEN OR DISABILITY?

 Talk to your child’s teacher or Form Tutor about your concerns.
 If the concern is with a particular subject, you should speak to your child’s subject teacher.

-It is likely that the class teacher will have discussed your concerns with Polly Penrose-Rhodes, the school SENCo.
-You may wish to email, telephone or arrange a meeting with the SENCo.
+It is likely that the class teacher will have discussed your concerns with Polly Penrose-Rhodes, the school SEN(D)Co.
+You may wish to email, telephone or arrange a meeting with the SEN(D)Co.

 If you continue to have concerns, you can arrange to discuss these with Janella Ajeigbe, the Principal.
 The CEO, Paul Smith, can be contacted for any concerns that need to be expressed to the Governing Body.